Category: Presentation Skills

 About the Author

-Mary Beth Hazeldine has trained executives on presentations for 35 years.
-With 24 years of corporate banking experience at JPMorgan Chase, PwC, Royal Bank of Scotland, and Commerzbank, she’s helped clients raise over £250 million in funding.
-She now teaches AI-enhanced presentation mastery at Winning Presentations.
+Mary Beth Hazeldine has trained executives on presentations for 16+ years.
+With 25 years of corporate banking experience at JPMorgan Chase, PwC, Royal Bank of Scotland, and Commerzbank, she’s helped clients enhanced presentation mastery at Winning Presentations.

 12 Dec 2025